Reporting Problems

 Solving the problem

-If you have solved a problem that you reported, please let the community know about your solution as a follow-up (either in the mailing list or in the Jira Issue tracking system).
+If you have solved a problem that you reported, please let the community know about your solution as a follow-up on your GitHub issue or discussion.
 If you have fixed a bug, we’d appreciate if you could submit the fix to the gem5 source.
 Please see our beginners guide to contributing on how to do this.

 If your issue is with the content of a gem5 document/tutorial being incorrect, then please consider submitting a change.
 Please consult our README for more information on how to make contributions to the gem5 website.